Procedures and processes

 - To any other person harmed or potentially harmed by your work.

-- With your manager, before the end of your shift, complete the accident, incident and hazard reporting form.
+- With your manager, before the end of your shift, report the incident

 Why do you need to fill out a reporting form quickly?